fluxapps/OneDrive/README.md

     * MyFiles.Read
     * MyFiles.Write

-## Authors
+## Maintenance

-This is an OpenSource project by studer + raimann ag (https://studer-raimann.ch).
+This is an OpenSource project by fluxlabs ag, support@fluxlabs.ch

-## License

-This project is licensed under the GPL v3 License
+This project is maintained by fluxlabs.